-While the eJAQ measure has the benefit of simplicity, it has two shortcomings: first, it only captures changes in match quality if workers switch to (or away from) their best possible match, thus neglecting any intermediate change in match quality; second, it does not take into account that workers may feature different suitability to the best possible match, depending on the specialization of their skill set: for instance, the probability that a position as computing professional is the top job for an electronic engineer may be, say, 90%, while a worker with a high-school degree may be well suited to several jobs as machine operator with equal probability of 30%.
-To overcome both limitations, we also construct a continuous measure of employee-level job match quality (epJAQ) by estimating the probability that the algorithm assigns to the actual job held by a worker: formally, $epJAQ = P_z(J_i|X_i)$ for worker i.
-This alternative measure is a gauge of a worker's fit for her actual job compared to other jobs that she might perform, and as such it captures the change in match quality associated with any job switch, as well as differences in the degree of specialization across workers.
-Indeed, the epJAQ measure ranges between zero and a worker-specific maximum, $\bar{p}i$ , defined as the highest predicted probability with which the algorithm assigns worker i to any job: formally, $\bar{p}i = \max{j \in \text{Jobs}} P_z(j|X_i)$ .
-Hence, the upper bound of the epJAQ measure is greater for workers with more specialized skill sets.
-The corresponding firm-level average is denoted as pJAQ.
+neglecting any intermediate change in match quality; second, it does not take into account that workers may feature different suitability to the best possible match, depending on the specialization of their skill set: for instance, the probability that a position as computing professional is the top job for an electronic engineer may be, say, 90%, while a worker with a high-school degree may be well suited to several jobs as machine operator with equal probability of 30%.
+To overcome both limitations, we also construct a continuous measure of employeelevel job match quality (epJAQ) by estimating the probability that the algorithm assigns to the actual job held by a worker ("ep" being a mnemonic for "employee probability"): formally, $epJAQ = P_z(J_i|X_i)$ for worker i.
+This alternative measure is a gauge of a worker's fit for her actual job compared to other jobs that she might perform, and as such it is able to capture the change in match quality associated with any job switch, as well as differences in the degree of specialization across workers.
+Indeed, the epJAQ measure ranges between zero and a workerspecific maximum, $\bar{p}i$ , defined as the highest predicted probability with which the algorithm assigns worker i to any job: formally, $\bar{p}i$ = max $P_z(j|X_i)$ .
+This upper bound measure is greater for workers with ij jobs more specialized skill sets.
+In what follows, we shall denote the firmlevel average of the epJAQ measure by pJAQ, which will thus be the continuous analog of the dichotomic JAQ measure.

-3.2.1 Characterizing employee assignment
+3.2.1.
+Characterizing employee assignment

-Table 2 provides evidence that illustrates the mapping from characteristics to jobs exploited by our algorithm.
+Table 2 provides evidence that illustrates the mapping from characteristics to jobs estimated by our algorithm.
 For a pool of selected jobs, the table shows the average characteristics of employees who, according to our ML algorithm, are very likely to be assigned to those jobs.
-The jobs included in the table are selected to provide information on the following broad occupation classes: 1) all managerial positions (ISCO codes: 121, 122, 123, 131), 2) professionals (242), 3) technicians and clerks (411), 4) skilled manual workers (723), 5) machine operators and assemblers (815), and 6) elementary occupations (932).
-While for the first occupation class we include all the managerial positions, for other occupation classes we select jobs with the highest average predicted probability, P(j|X).
+The jobs included in the table are selected to provide information on the following broad occupation classes: (1) all managerial positions (ISCO codes: 121, 122, 123, 131), (2) professionals (242), (3) technicians and clerks (411), (4) skilled manual workers (723), (5) machine operators and assemblers (815), and (6) elementary occupations (932).
+While the first occupation class includes all the managerial positions, for other occupation classes we focus on the jobs with the highest average predicted probability, P(j|X).